mohsinnazir967/SIEM-Notes/SIEM Tasks/Alert Descriptions, Investigation  & Mitigation.md

 Immediately block the identified indicators of compromise (IoCs).

-Inspect the affected systems for additional malware backdoors like reverse shells, reverse proxies, or droppers that attackers could use to reinfect the system.
+Inspect the affected systems for additional malware backdoors like reverse shells or droppers that attackers could use to reinfect the system.

 Remove and block malicious artifacts identified during triage.